Cesar Chavez Interfaith Service and Workers Appreciation Luncheon

 Misa de Herenia: Dia de la Familia

-In spirits of Latino Heritage Month we invite you and your family to celebrate our faith and culture.
+In the spirit of Latinx Heritage Month we invite you and your family to celebrate the faith and culture of Latinx populations.
 Misa de Herencia is a Spanish language mass celebrated in Sacred Heart Chapel.
-A light reception will follow after mass in Sculpture Garden.
-This mass is hosted by Campus Ministry and Chicano Latino Student Services.
+Following mass, there will be a light reception in Sculpture Garden.
+This mass is hosted by Campus Ministry and CLSS.